 During the Anglo Scottish wars Robert Bruce attacked both the church and Samlesbury Lower Hall in 1322.
 A huge oak drawbar was used to bar the entrance against such attacks and can still be seen today behind the main door.
-Many of the high status homes in Lancashire were fortified against such threats, such as Hoghton, Radcliffe and Turton towers.
+A similar one exists at St Leonard’s Church in Middleton (see our page here).
+Many of the high status homes in Lancashire were fortified against such threats, such as the towers of Hoghton, Radcliffe and Turton.

 The church’s fortunes ebbed and flowed over the years.
 In 1552 Edward VI commissioners seized many of the religious ornaments in the building, seeing such trappings as heretical.
 They also tried to confiscate the church’s two bells that had possibly come from Whalley Abbey.
 The locals protested vigorously, and the bells were allowed to remain.
 One of them, known as the Sanctus Bell can still be seen in the church today.
 During the reign of Edward’s sister, Elizabeth I, the church was restored and enlarged by the Earl of Derby, with the present north and south aisles being added.